epiiaddone/kanji-flashcards/README.md

 ## Technologies

-React: 18.2.0
+- React: 18.2.0

 ## To Do

-lesson 4 typos
+- lesson 4 typos
-lesson 5b typos
+- lesson 5b typos
+- lesson 10A typos
-"MNEMONIC:" should be "Mnemonic:" in info component
+- "MNEMONIC:" should be "Mnemonic:" in info component
-On mobile screens tick mark does not line up correctly.
+- On mobile screens tick mark does not line up correctly.